Summary Information For: AAV8, FIX-WT, scAAV2/8-LP1-hFIXco, NCT00979238

 Safety Details

-The systemic infusion of scAAV2/8-LP1-hFIXco was not associated with clinically significant changes 7 like:
+The systemic infusion of scAAV2/8-LP1-hFIXco was not associated with clinically significant changes2 like:

 • Pulse